 Syncing fields that have multiple values (dropdown, radio, check boxes)

-When syncing fields that have multiple values, such as a dropdown or pick list, ticking the box above Sync Behavior (see screenshot below, pulls the values in Salesforce so that your Pardot data matches perfectly.
+When syncing fields that have multiple values, such as a dropdown or pick list, ticking the box above Sync Behavior pulls the values in Salesforce.
+This ensures that your Pardot data matches perfectly.
 Note in the screenshot below that the values are grayed out and cannot be edited.
 If ‘Keep this field’s type and possible values’ box is unchecked, the field values can be manually altered.

 Use custom fields for communication opt-ins